 Planning Your Trip

-All the plantation homes shown on the map are within easy driving distance of New Orleans.
+All the plantation homes we're talking about are within easy driving distance of New Orleans.
 How many you can tour in a day will depend on your endurance (in the car and on your feet) and time allotment.
 If returning late, the small highways can be a little intimidating after dark.
 Don’t expect broad river views along the Great River Road (the roadway’s name on both sides of the Mississippi); it’s obscured by tall levees.
 You’ll see sugarcane fields and plenty of evidence of Louisiana’s petrochemical industry.
 But spontaneous detours through little, centuries-old towns might result in finding a choice resale shop or good road food.

-If you have minimal time, tour Laura and Oak Alley.
-They are a mile apart, and each offers a different perspective on plantation life and the tourism industry.
+If you have minimal time, Laura, the Whitney, and Oak Alley are 15 minutes apart, and each offers a different perspective on plantation life and the tourism industry.
+Try to visit two.
 Laura is classic understated Creole and has a low-key but superb presentation.
 Tara-esque Oak Alley represents the showy Americans and is slicker and glitzier (one could even do an Oak Alley drive-by).
-Both are approximately an hour from New Orleans.
-Alternately, a day at Houmas House, with its magnificent grounds, is definitely a day well spent.
+The Whitney's tour is told from the perspective of the enslaved.
+All are approximately an hour from New Orleans.
+Alternately, a day is well-spent on the magnificent grounds of Houmas House.

 If you’re in town on Christmas Eve, consider driving along the River Road to see the huge bonfires residents build on the levees to light the way for the Christ child and Papa Noël (who rides in a sleigh drawn by—what else?—eight alligators!).

-Touring plantation houses via a bus tour is a comfortable, planning-free option and you get some bonus narration along the route.
+Seeing plantation houses via a bus tour is a comfortable, planning-free option and you get some bonus narration along the route.
 Almost every New Orleans tour company operates a tour to one or two plantations; most offer pickup at hotels or a central French Quarter locale.
-Costs include transportation and admission.
+Costs include transportation and admission, and the offerings are always subject to change.

 River Road Pit Stop